MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.232-7005.md

-##### 252.232-7005 Reimbursement of subcontractor advance payments - DoD pilot mentor-protégé program. #####
+##### 252.232-7005 Reimbursement of subcontractor advance payments—DoD pilot mentor-protégé program. #####

-As prescribed in 232.412-70(c), use the following clause:
+As prescribed in 232.412-70(b), use the following clause:

-Reimbursement of Subcontractor Advance Payments - DoD Pilot Mentor-Protégé Program (SEP 2001)
+Reimbursement of Subcontractor Advance Payments—DoD Pilot Mentor-Protégé Program (SEP 2001)

-(a) The Government will reimburse the Contractor for any advance payments made by the Contractor, as a mentor firm, to a protégé firm, pursuant to an approved mentor-protégé agreement, provided -
+(a) The Government will reimburse the Contractor for any advance payments made by the Contractor, as a mentor firm, to a protégé firm, pursuant to an approved mentor-protégé agreement, provided—

 (1) The Contractor's subcontract with the protégé firm includes a provision substantially the same as FAR 52.232-12, Advance Payments;